Document Currently Under Review

 - ensure an injured staff member receives appropriate first aid or medical treatment;

-- comply with the requirements of the the University Occupational Health and Safety Incident Reporting Procedure.
+- comply with the requirements of the Incident and Emergency Management Procedure.

 - promptly forward any paperwork received (including a copy of the Injury Report) relating to a workplace injury to the Co-ordinator, Workplace Support;